rust-stuco/lectures/week4/collections_generics.md

 ```

 * This enum is generic over `T` and `E`, with each stored in a variant
-* `Result<T, E>` is a very common type in the standard library that we will talk about next week!
+* `Result<T, E>` is a very common type in the standard library that we will talk about soon!

 ---